 “You too, Mr. Grimmer,” Ocelot called.

-Without looking back, Jonathan grabbed a hold of the first rung of the ladder, and without a word, he began to climb.
+Without looking back, Jonathan grabbed ahold of the first rung of the ladder, and without a word, he began to climb.

 #

 “Take the next left,” Annabel told the driver.

 They were driving at a breakneck pace, the horses barely controlled as the driver urged them down the narrow street.
 On both sides of the road, the dead tore into human flesh, eating noisily and single-mindedly.
 As the hackney approached, some of the dead looked up from their meals, mouths dripping blood.
 Then they either returned to their meals or joined their brethren in the chase.
 An army of zombies staggered after horse and carriage.